-Pelton turbine is invented by Lester Ella Pelton in 1870 and it is used for high head, low flow power plants.
+The Pelton wheel turbine was invented by Lester Ella Pelton in 1870 and it is used for high-head, low flow power plants.

-Spoon shaped bucket is mounted on the turbine runner to redirect the forceful, high-speed water exerting from the nozzle to rotate the drive wheel against the rotary series.
+A spoon-shaped bucket is mounted on the turbine runner to redirect the forceful, high-speed water exerted from the nozzle to rotate the drive wheel against the rotary series.

-When the high-speed water hits the buckets blades, blades start to move in the anti-clock direction.
+When the high-speed water hits the bucket blades, the blades start to move in the anti-clock direction.

-Crossflow turbine is developed by Anthony Michel in 1903 and it is used in low heads usually 10-70 meters with a power output of 5-100kW.
+The Crossflow turbine was developed by Anthony Michel in 1903 and it is used in low heads usually 10-70 meters with a power output of 5-100kW.

 Reaction turbines are those that generate torque by reacting to pressure or accelerating water flow.